-Subject Term Cycle A Cycle B Autumn 1 Area: N/A Area: Mechanisms: Wheels & Axles (Creating a moon buggy) λ Mechanisms (y1) Can they make a product which moves?
-Can they cut materials using scissors?
-Can they describe the materials using different words?
-Can they say why they have chosen moving parts?
-Mechanisms (y2) Can they join materials together as part of a moving product?
-Can they add some kind of design to their product?
-0 0 Autumn 2 Area: Mechanisms: Sliders and levers (Topic: Local study) Area: Textiles (Materials topic) gn Technology Evaluating processes and products Can they describe how something works?
+Subject Term Cycle A Cycle B Autumn 1 Area: N/A Area: Mechanisms: Wheels & Axles (Creating a moon buggy) Mechanisms (y1) • Can they make a product which moves? • Can they cut materials using scissors? • Can they describe the materials using different words? • Can they say why they have chosen moving parts?
+Mechanisms (y2) • Can they join materials together as part of a moving product? • Can they add some kind of design to their product?
+8 Autumn 2 Area: Mechanisms: Sliders and levers Area: Textiles 0 (Topic: Local study) (Materials topic) ın Technology Evaluating processes and products Can they describe how something works?
 Can they talk about their own work and things that other people have done?
 Evaluating processes and products Can they explain what went well with their work?
 If they did it again, can they explain what they would improve?
-Textiles (y1)•Can they describe how different textiles feel?•Can they make a product from textiles by gluing?Textiles (y2)•Can they measure textile?•Can they join textiles together to make something?•Can they cut textiles?•Can they cut textiles?•Can they explain why they chose a certain textile?
-Design Spring 1 Area: Food (Topic - Hot & Cold) Area: N/A Cooking and nutrition Can they cut food safely?
-Can they describe the texture of foods?
-Do they wash their hands and make sure that surfaces are clean?
-Can they think of interesting ways of decorating food they have made, e.g., cakes?
-Cooking and nutrition Can they describe the properties of the ingredients they are using?
-Can they explain what it means to be hygienic?
+Textiles (y1) Can they describe how different textiles feel?
+Can they make a product from textiles by gluing?
+Textiles (y2) Can they measure textile?
+Can they join textiles together to make something?
+Can they cut textiles?
+Can they explain why they chose a certain textile? .00 Spring 1 Area: Food Area: N/A Design (Topic - Hot & Cold) Cooking and nutrition • Can they cut food safely? • Can they describe the texture of foods? • Do they wash their hands and make sure that surfaces are clean? • Can they think of interesting ways of decorating food they have made, e.g., cakes?
+Cooking and nutrition • Can they describe the properties of the ingredients they are using? • Can they explain what it means to be hygienic? • Are they hygienic in the kitchen?

-• Are they hygienic in the kitchen?
-Spring 2 Area: N/A Area: Structure (World Knowledge - making landmarks) Construction Can they talk with others about how they want to construct their product?
-Can they select appropriate resources and tools for their building projects?
-Can they make simple plans before making objects, e.g. drawings, arranging pieces of construction before building?
-Construction Can they make sensible choices as to which material to use for their constructions?
-Can they develop their own ideas from initial starting points?
-Can they incorporate some type of movement into models?
+Spring 2 Area: N/A Area: Structure (World Knowledge - making landmarks) Construction •Can they talk with others about how they want to construct their product? •Can they select appropriate resources and tools for their building projects? •Can they make simple plans before making objects, e.g. drawings, arranging pieces of construction before building?
+Construction Can they make sensible choices as to which material to use for their constructions? •Can they develop their own ideas from initial starting points? •Can they incorporate some type of movement into models?
 Can they consider how to improve their construction?
 Use of materials Can they make a structure/model using different materials?
 Is their work tidy?
 Can they make their model stronger if it needs to be?
-Use of materials Can they make their model stronger if it needs to be?
-Use of materials Can they make their model stronger if it needs to be?
-Use of materials Can they make their model stronger if it needs to be?

-Summer 1 Area: N/A Area: N/A Summer 2 Area: n/a Area: n/a
+Use of materials Can they measure materials to use in a model or structure?
+Can they join material in different ways?Can they use joining, folding or rolling to make it stronger?
+Summer 1 Area: N/A Area: N/A Summer 2 Area: N/A Area: N/A